 Described as Australia’s greatest inland explorer, John McDouall Stuart led six expeditions across Australia, becoming the first European to cross the continent from south to north through the centre and returning without loss of life.
 Stuart’s six trips from 1858 to 1963 solved the global geographical riddle of what was in the centre of Australia and answered the question of the presence of an inland sea.

 On his final expedition a tree was blazed on the north coast of Australia.
 It subsequently was destroyed by fire soon after other Europeans visited the site and souvenired specimens of the then living tree.
-The tree was defined as proof of Stuart’s successful expedition – it was suggested by some non-South Australians that the expedition had never reached the sea.
+The tree was defined as proof of Stuart’s successful expedition – as it had been suggested by some non-South Australians that the expedition had never reached the sea.

 RGSSA catalogue reference R88 A & B. Both items are on display in the Society's Library.